 Zoom is frankly the more impressive offering.
 I've seen Zoom's giant chats for myself, and those large 5x5 grids of faces look unlike anything I've seen on Hangouts.
 Read more about how to see everyone on Zoom.

 With Zoom, you can get up to 100 video callers on the line at once, and see as many as 49 of them at the same time.
-That towers over the 25 video chat participants number from Google Hangouts, though there's a premium Google Hangouts tier where you can get an upgrades to that 100 caller count for $6 per month (higher limits are available at higher prices).
-Hangouts Meet has a higher cap that's detailed above.
+That towered over the 25 video chat participants number from Google Hangouts, but Google Meet (formerly Hangouts Meet) meets Zoom at its 100 caller cap.

 It's also the more-fun version.
 Sure, people can use emojis to react on Hangouts, but that's table-stakes.
 As you'll see in our guide on how to change your Zoom background, you can set up a variety of colorful backgrounds that make it look like you're somewhere other than on your couch or at a makeshift home office.